nlapshin/mongo-gridfs-storage/README.md

 * **Description**

      Method write readable stream into MongoDB file chunk storage and save it with filename or id, then has been set.
-Return Promise that must be resolved with a 'true' value in the end.
+Return Promise that must be resolved with a file id value in the end.

 * **Sample call**